christianhujer/cornichon-dart/README.md

-# Cucumber for Dart
+# Cornichon-Dart

-This is a Cucumber for Dart.
+This is a Cornichon, a BDD-framework for Dart.

-> [!WARNING]
-> This is NOT an official implementation of Cucumber (yet?)!
-> The name Cucumber is used in good faith and good intent to donate this project to the Cucumber team, but it is currently used without their permission.
-> I chose the name because I have the unconditional intent to donate this project to the Cucumber team.
+Cornichon is a BDD-framework similar to (but not affiliated with) Cucumber.

 > [!WARNING]
 > This is new, fresh, and totally rough on the edges.